-There are many benefits with being your own boss.
+There are many benefits to being your own boss.
 You get to make your own decisions.
 If successful, the sky is the limit for your earnings.
 When it’s time to retire, you can cash-out your hard work by selling the business.

-Unlike me, who’s able to work from anywhere, whether it is from home, at a coffee shop, or at public libraries, he needed a physical office.
-One of the things that every office needs is furniture.
 Normally you can find used office furniture such as desks, bookcases, and file cabinets on Craigslist for amazing prices.
 In some instances, even for free.
-In his case, he needed guest chairs for the waiting room.
-And he needed a lot of them and they needed to match.
+In his case, he needed a lot of guest chairs for the waiting room, and they needed to match.

 After spending a day driving around to office supply stores, furniture outlets, and used furniture warehouses to see what was available, we came to the conclusion that 1) even used business furniture can be really expensive, and 2) finding close to 20 used chairs was really hard.
 Our best bet was Office Depot, which had new chairs for $50 each.

 We then went online onto Craigslist to see what was available and found a post by someone who was liquidating an entire office building that used to be occupied by AT&T. Upon showing up, we found a roomful of stackable Steelcase Player guest chairs that were a perfect fit.
-It turns out they’ve been selling everything off for 3 months already, and what was left over were in poor to fair condition with the fabric on the seats badly faded.
+It turns out they’ve been selling everything off for 3 months already, and what was left were in poor to fair condition with the fabric on the seats badly faded.
 The seller assured us that all we needed to do was re-dye it with fabric dye in a spray can that can be found at JoAnn and it would be good as new.

 The cost? $10 a chair.
 We handed over $150 and carted home 15 chairs.
-It’s hard to say no to $600 in savings when you are bootstrapping a small business.
+It’s hard to say no to $600 in savings when you are bootstrapping a new business.
 Plus, butts won’t know the difference between a new or used chair.
 At least mine can’t.

 After washing the chairs, we tried using burgundy Dupli-Color Vinyl and Fabric on a small test spot and found that the color rubbed off.
 Just what we needed.
 Customers will sit in the chairs, leave with red on their clothing, and never come back.
 Not exactly great for business.